ColoradoChristianUniversity/CIS-230-SP25-W12/README.md

 # Assignment 12

 I have created the Console version of the UI.
 You are going to create the Web version of the UI.
-The functionality needs to be the same - create accounts, list accounts, deposit and withdraw, etc. Here's a walkthrough of the Console functionality.
+The functionality needs to be the same - create accounts, list accounts, deposit and withdraw, etc. The colors and tables in the Console are accomplished by the NuGet package `Spectre` which was created to make Console apps nice - doing much of the hard work we did in the early weeks of class.
+There is no requirement that the Console and the Web apps look alike, just that they behave alike.
+Here's a walkthrough of the Console functionality.

 ![](bank.gif)